Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Results

 The magnetic exchange parameters $J_{ij}$ for the the classical spin Hamiltonian $\mathcal{H}$ = $-\sum_{i,j}J_{ij}\mathbf{e}_i\cdot\mathbf{e}_j$ are calculated as implemented in the {\sc tb2j} code \cite{tb2j}.
 Here, $\mathbf{e}_i$ = $\mathbf{S}_i/|S_i|$ is the normalized spin vector.
 For simplicity, $J_{ij}$ is denoted below by $J_{j}$ for a fixed $i^{\rm th}$ Os ion.

 Our calculated parameters with respect to the Os-Os distance are given in Fig. \ref{exchange}.
-Due to the orthorhombic symmetry ($\frac{1}{\sqrt2}a\neq\frac{1}{2}b\neq \frac{1}{\sqrt2}c$), the two nearest neighbor (NN) interactions along the (101) and (010) directions differ only slightly, as shown in the left bottom Inset of Fig. \ref{exchange}.
-These inter-sublattice interactions at $d_{ij}\approx 3.8$ \AA~ lead to negative values of $J_1(\approx J_2)=-4.6 (-4.1)$ meV, indicating that AFM order in \noo~ is induced by the NN exchange interactions.
+Due to the orthorhombic symmetry ($\frac{1}{\sqrt2}a\neq\frac{1}{2}b\neq \frac{1}{\sqrt2}c$), the two nearest neighbor (NN) interactions along the (101) and (010) directions differ only slightly, as shown in the top panel of Fig. \ref{exchange}.
+These inter-sublattice interactions at $d_{ij}\approx 3.8$ \AA~ lead to negative values of $J_1(\approx J'_1)=-4.6 (-4.1)$ meV, indicating that AFM order in \noo~ is induced by the NN exchange interactions.
 Around $d_{ij}\approx5.35$ \AA, four next nearest neighbor (NNN) interactions between intra-sublattices along the (100), (001), (111), and (11$\bar{1}$) directions appear in the range of 0.5 meV -- 0.9 meV, indicating spin-alignment NNN coupling that augments the NN antiferromagnetic coupling.
 Higher order interactions are much smaller and affect only details of the magnon dispersion.

-An unusual feature appears in two of the NNN interactions (denoted by $J_2$ and $J'_2$) along the (111) and (11$\bar{1}$) directions at $d_{ij}=\frac{1}{2}\sqrt{a^2+b^2+c^2}\approx5.358$ \AA, as shown in the right Inset of Fig. \ref{exchange}.
+An unusual feature appears in two of the NNN interactions (denoted by $J_2$ and $J'_2$) along the (111) and (11$\bar{1}$) directions at $d_{ij}=\frac{1}{2}\sqrt{a^2+b^2+c^2}\approx5.358$ \AA, as shown in the top panel of Fig. \ref{exchange}.
 Along the paths of the two intra-sublattice interactions $J_2$ and $J'_2$ the environments of oxygen ions are inequivalent due to the crystallographic anisotropy of the AM, leading to a difference in the $J_2$ and $J'_2$ values by about 0.2 meV.
-This is depicted in the left top Inset of Fig. \ref{exchange}.
-This difference is small, about a fifth of that of RuO$_2$ in magnitude\cite{chiralmagnon}, possibly because \noo~ is insulating.
-However, the difference is sufficient to lead to a unique feature of AMs arising in the magnon spectrum, as shown below.
+This is depicted in the bottom panel of Fig. \ref{exchange}.
+This difference is small, about a fifth of that of RuO$_2$ in magnitude \cite{chiralmagnon}, possibly because \noo~ is insulating.
+However, the difference is sufficient to lead to a unique feature of AMs arising in the magnon spectrum.

 To calculate the magnon spectrum using the {\sc uppasd} code \cite{uppasd}, the exchange integrals are considered up to the Os-Os distance $d_{ij}=6$ \AA~ to include the $J_2$ and $J'_2$ values.
 Figure \ref{magnon} shows the magnon spectrum, calculated without including a magnetic anisotropy term that shifts the $\Gamma$-point value to the experimental spin gap of $\sim$59 meV.
 There are four branches, two acoustic and two optic, since this unit cell contains two pairs of magnetic sublattices.
 Except for the spin gap, our calculated magnon curves are close to the measured values \cite{calder2017} that are depicted by symbols of the red squares in Fig. \ref{magnon}.
 Note especially that our maximum energy is very near the measured maximum (at the $X$ point).